 - After 10 p.m. on an evening before a school day; and

 - Before school begins on a school day.

 These restrictions apply in any week in which school is in session.
 Hours of work restrictions does not apply during school holidays and extended breaks from schools.

 Most employees get a minimum payment (minimum call-out pay) every time they are required to report for work (other than overtime).
-They must get a minimum call-out pay even if it turns out there is no work for them that day.
-Employees are to be paid for a minimum of three hours of work at the employee’s hourly wage.
-If an employee does work but less than three hours, the employer is still required to pay the employee for a minimum of three hours of work at the employee’s hourly wage.
+They must get a reporting for duty pay even if it turns out there is no work for them that day.
+Employees are to be paid for a minimum of three hours of work at the employee's hourly wage.
+If an employee does work but less than three hours, the employer is still required to pay the employee for a minimum of three hours of work at the employee's hourly wage.

 If your retail business has a restaurant, there are special provisions dealing with uniforms, transportation home and split shifts.
 For more information, please see Restaurant and Food Services Industry, or call 1-800-667-1783.

 Coffee and rest breaks are provided at the discretion of the employer.
 Where provided they must be paid.

 Employees in the retail trade get two consecutive days off in every seven days, one of which is a Saturday or Sunday whenever possible.
 In the retail trade, the two consecutive days off do not apply to:

 - Businesses with less than 10 employees; or